Zeroes of quaternionic modular forms and central $L$-values: Bounds on nontrivial zeroes

 \begin{proof} Let $n_\phi$ denote the number of zeroes of $\phi$.
 The lower bound of $\frac{(\phi, \phi)}{\norm{\phi}^2}$ follows from $(\phi, \phi) \le \sum |\phi(x_i)|^2 \le (h-n_\phi){\norm{\phi}^2}$ and the lower bound of $2$ follows from from $(\phi, \one) = \sum \frac 1{e_i} \phi(x_i) = 0$. \end{proof}

-Similar to (ii), if $\phi \in S(\calO)$ is a nonzero eigenform, we may scale its entries to be real, and then at least one entry is strictly positive and at least one is strictly negative.
+We also note that if $\phi \in S(\calO)$ is a nonzero eigenform, we may scale its entries to be real.
+Then at least one value must be strictly positive and at least one value must be strictly negative.

 By sup norm bounds \cite{blomer-michel}, for an eigenform $\phi$ we have $\frac{(\phi, \phi)}{\norm{\phi}^2} \gg h^{\delta}$ for any $\delta < \frac 1{24}$.
 This gives nontrivial bounds for the number of zeroes of an eigenform, but in fact we expect something much stronger is true.